tusharc01/UART/FPGA/README.md

     - They can be cascaded together to form larger memory blocks when more storage is required.
 - **Functionality:** BRAM offers a variety of operational settings and can support special features like error correction.
 - **Addressability:** BRAM on an FPGA is not inherently limited to being byte-addressable, but it can be configured to be byte-addressable.

+##### SRAM Foundation of BRAM
+Block Random Access Memory (BRAM) in FPGAs is implemented using Static Random Access Memory (SRAM) cells, just like LUTs.
+This SRAM-based design allows BRAM to be fast, reconfigurable, and integrated directly into the FPGA fabric for on-chip data storage.

+###### Key Details
+BRAM consists of arrays of SRAM bits organized into a dual-port memory structure (e.g., 36Kb per block in Xilinx 7-series).
+These SRAM cells store data in a volatile manner, meaning the contents are lost when power is removed, but they can be quickly written to and read from during operation.

+- **Why SRAM?** It provides high-speed access, low latency, and easy reconfiguration, which aligns with the programmable nature of FPGAs.
+Unlike external DRAM, BRAM's SRAM is embedded and optimized for parallel access within the device.
+- **Comparison to LUTs:** While LUTs use small SRAM arrays (e.g., 64 bits for a 6-input LUT) to implement logic functions via truth tables, BRAM uses much larger SRAM arrays for general-purpose memory storage, such as buffers, FIFOs, or lookup tables in your design.

+BRAM is a dedicated, larger block of SRAM designed specifically for efficient memory storage (e.g., 36Kb per block in Xilinx 7-series).
+It's not built from LUTs; instead, it's a separate, optimized hardware component in the FPGA architecture for handling bigger data buffers, FIFOs, or arrays without wasting logic resources.
+This separation is key for performance—using BRAM for memory-intensive tasks is way more efficient than trying to cobble together something similar from LUTs alone.
+Similarly, as discussed, BRAM (a larger dedicated SRAM block) is also not made from LUTs—it's a separate SRAM-based resource optimized for memory storage.

 ### Input/Output (IO) Blocks and Transceivers